 We are not standing still.
-We have a vision to reintroduce a whole new generation to Christ through the beauty and mystery of the Anglo-Catholic tradition.
+We have a vision to reintroduce a whole new generation to Christ through the beauty and mystery of the Anglican tradition.

 Our worship is grounded in the 1928 Prayer Book as a faithful expression of the Anglican Faith which is truly